 As a motorcycle it truly shines when the tarmac runs out and the real adventure begins.
 It may not have the full setup of the HRC Dakar spec 450 but it’s more than capable off-road in any terrain.

-It’s important to remember that the CRF is NOT an enduro or motocross machine.
+It’s important to remember that the CRF is a dual sport motorcycle and NOT an enduro or motocross machine.
 The suspension system is stiffer and non-adjustable, it’s 250 cc motor puts out just 24 bhp and the whole thing weighs over 160 kg so it won’t keep up with your friends on their 2-stroke KTMs.

 BUT, it will do absolutely everything you ask it to, at its own pace, and being a Honda, it won’t break down and you won’t need to rebuild the engine on it every few thousand miles like your friends.